We are CLOSED for retail. Call for an appointment.

 Balsam is native to the Northeast and one of our best selling Christmas trees.
 It has a distinctive fragrance, strong branches, and good needle retention.
 Needles are three-quarters to one inch in length.
 Balsam Fir have excellent branch structure leading to a fuller tree.

 White Pine have soft, blue green needles about two to five inches in length giving the tree a very full appearance.
-There is little to no fragrance and is, therefore, considered to be less of an allergen.
+There is little to no fragrance.
+We are no longer selling these as Christmas trees at this time.